EricRibeiro/raspberry-docker-compose-collection/servarr/README.md

 The following subsections provide guidance on setting up the containers for each Servarr app.
 For more detailed information on each app, please visit the Servarr wiki at https://wiki.servarr.com/ or the container documentation pages for [Sonarr](https://docs.linuxserver.io/images/docker-sonarr), [Radarr](https://docs.linuxserver.io/images/docker-radarr), and [Prowlarr](https://docs.linuxserver.io/images/docker-prowlarr).

-### env.example
+### .env.example

-The `env.example` file is a template containing values that should be filled in and renamed to ".env".
-This file is necessary for configuring the environment variables required by the Docker containers.
+The `.env.example` file is a template containing placeholder values that you need to fill in.
+After replacing the placeholders with your actual values, rename the file to `.env`.
+This file is essential for configuring the environment variables required by the container.

+#### DOCKER_VOLUME

+This variable represents the path to the Docker volume that stores the configuration files and dependencies for the project.
+Replace the placeholder value with the appropriate path on your system.

 #### DOCKER_DATA_VOLUME